xtompie/dx/content/action-in-context.md

 ## Why

 **One function serves every instance.**
-The same `Todo.Add` runs for one todo list or a hundred on the page.
+The same `Counter.Increment` runs for one counter or a hundred on the page.
 Nothing is created per widget: no instance, no component object, no per-copy state.
 The context is worked out at click time from *where* the event happened, so one piece of code covers them all.

 **The element is passed in, not captured.**
 The handler receives the triggering element as an argument.
 There is no `this` to bind,